Multi-Order Matching Network for Alignment-Free Depth Super-Resolution: Experiments

 \subsection{Ablation Studies}

 \textbf{Multi-Order Matching.} Tab.~\ref{tab:ab_1} presents the ablation study of zero-order, first-order, and second-order matching.
 For the baseline (a), we remove all matching modules and use the original RGB input to replace all matched RGB features.
-Compared with (a), (b)–(d) demonstrate that each individual matching algorithm consistently improves performance.
+Compared with (a), (b)–(d) demonstrate that each individual matching algorithm consistently improves performance while incurring only a modest computational overhead.
 Furthermore, (e)–(g) validate the complementarity of multi-order matching, showing that it is more effective to enhance reconstruction quality than any single matching.
-When all three are combined, our method (h) achieves the best performance, reducing RMSE by $1.17cm$ on Hypersim and $0.25cm$ on DyDToF compared with the baseline.
-In summary, these results fully confirm the effectiveness and synergistic benefits of our multi-order matching strategy.
+When all three are combined, our method (h) achieves the best performance, reducing RMSE by $1.17cm$ on Hypersim compared with the baseline.
+Overall, these results fully confirm the effectiveness and synergistic benefits of our multi-order matching strategy.

 \textbf{MOMA.} Fig.~\ref{fig:ab_MOM_MOA}(a) depicts the ablation study of multi-order matching (MOM) and multi-order aggregation (MOA).
-For the baseline, we remove all MOM and MOA from MOMNet and use addition to fuse the misaligned RGB-D. The results clearly show that both MOM and MOA contribute performance gains over the baseline.
-When combined, our method achieves the best results, surpassing the baseline by $1.67cm$ RMSE on the Hypersim dataset.
+For the baseline, we remove all MOM and MOA from MOMNet and use addition to fuse the misaligned RGB-D. The results clearly show that both MOM and MOA contribute to performance gains over the baseline.
+When combined, our method achieves the best results, surpassing the baseline by $1.64cm$ RMSE.
 Additionally, Fig.~\ref{fig:ab_MOM_MOA}(b) visualizes the depth features using principal component analysis (PCA), showing that both MOM and MOA effectively enhance the depth structure.

-Furthermore, Fig.~\ref{fig:ab_MOMA_Numbers_SD}(a) illustrates the results with different numbers of multi-order matching and aggregation (MOMA).
+Fig.~\ref{fig:ab_MOMA_Numbers_SD}(a) presents the results with different numbers of multi-order matching and aggregation (MOMA).
 It can be seen that the error progressively decreases as the number of iterations increases.
-When the number exceeds $3$, the declining trend of the RMSE gradually plateaus.
-To balance model complexity and performance, we adopt $3$ iterations as the default setting.
+When the number exceeds $3$, the declining trend of RMSE gradually plateaus.
+To balance model complexity and performance, we adopt $3$ as the default setting.

+\textbf{Structure Detector.} Fig.~\ref{fig:ab_MOMA_Numbers_SD}(b) reports the ablation study of the structure detector (SD).
+These results demonstrate that SD effectively contributes to performance improvement with only a minor increase in parameters.
+For instance, SD successfully reduces the RMSE by $0.08cm$ on the Hypersim dataset while introducing only $0.38M$ additional parameters.